hntrl/eventkit/docs/guide/concepts/scheduling.md

 ### Every observable can control the execution of its side effects

 As described in the [Observable Pattern](/guide/concepts/observable-pattern#push-vs-pull) guide, an observable is a push system that decides when to send data to its consumers.
 This is an important capability that lets us control the execution of its work (the **how**).
+In eventkit, we do this by providing a `Scheduler` object to the observable that manages the execution of its side effects.

 (See an example of this [here](#queue-scheduler))

 ## The `Scheduler` object

-The `Scheduler` object is the logical unit that coordinates all work associated with a subject (an AsyncObservable or a Subscriber) and gives us the control mentioned above.
+The `Scheduler` object is the logical unit that coordinates all work associated with a subject.
 Eventkit covers most of the types of scheduling you need to do by offering a range of out-of-the-box schedulers, but the idea is that you can provide your own implementation if needed.
 The idea of a scheduler is pretty simple:

 - You can add work to a subject by calling `add()`
 - You can schedule work to be executed for a subject by calling `schedule()`
 - You can ask for the status of the completion of a subject (in the form of a Promise) by calling `promise()`
+- You can dispose of a subject early by calling `dispose()`

 When you call: